Second Reading: Hebrews 4:14-16

 14 Having, then, a great high priest having gone throughout the heavens, Jesus, the Son of God, we should hold onto our confession (about Jesus).
 15 For we do not have a High Priest not able to empathize with our weaknesses, but having been tempted in every (way), in the same way (we are), (but) without sin.
 16 We can come, then, with boldness to the throne of grace, so that we might receive mercy, and we might find grace in timely help.

-Hebrews 4:14-16 followed on the image of our sacrifice/judgement with the comforting message of Jesus as High Priest.
+Hebrews 4:14-16 followed on the image of our sacrifice/judgment with the comforting message of Jesus as High Priest.
 The knife was in his hand, so he could show us mercy.
 And, as High Priest, he could represent us before God (the throne of grace).
 And we could receive mercy and grace in a timely fashion.
 Even though he was without sin, he still endured every temptation we could receive.
 So, he could empathize with us.

 Jesus is a compassionate figure in these verses.
 We should lean on his compassion as a way to grow closer to him.